Helena2007/Pointnet/README.md

 Code is released under MIT License (see LICENSE file for details).

 ### Citation
-If you find our work useful in your research, please consider citing:
+If you find the work useful in your research, please consider citing:

 	@article{qi2016pointnet,
 	  title={PointNet: Deep Learning on Point Sets for 3D Classification and Segmentation},